paolobertani/microlang/README.md

 a = b + c // concatenation (where `b` and `c` are strings) a = substring b 3 5 // 5 characters from position 3 (index 0 based)
 a = between b "(" ")" // the text between the markers `(` and `)`
-a = trim b // removes leading and trailing spaces idx = position a b // the starting position of `b` in `a`, -1 if not found l = len a // the length of the string
+a = between b "" "x" // the text between the beginning and "x" a = between b "x" "" // the text between "x" and the end of the string a = trim b // removes leading and trailing spaces idx = position a b // the starting position of `b` in `a`, -1 if not found l = len a // the length of the string